-Our BFI NETWORK Talent Executives Alix Taylor and Alice Cabanas are here to support and develop regional filmmakers.
+Our BFI NETWORK Talent Executives Nadia Attia and Jess Wheeler are here to support and develop regional filmmakers.

-We only handle applications from directors that are permanently based in one of these South West counties: Bath & NE Somerset, Bournemouth, Bristol, Cornwall, Devon, Dorset, Gloucestershire, Hampshire, Isles of Scilly, Isle of Wight, North Somerset, Plymouth, Poole, Portsmouth, Southampton, Somerset, South Gloucestershire, Swindon, Torbay or Wiltshire (see BFI Regional Map).
+We only handle applications from directors that are permanently based in one of these South West counties: Bath & NE Somerset, Bournemouth, Bristol, Cornwall, Devon, Dorset, Gloucestershire, Hampshire, Isles of Scilly, Isle of Wight, North Somerset, Plymouth, Poole, Portsmouth, Southampton, Somerset, South Gloucestershire, Swindon, Torbay or Wiltshire.

 If you’re a writer, director or producer living in one of these counties then you can access any of our events, labs, networking and other activities.

 This is based on the postcode of the director, which is required at the point of application.

 BFI NETWORK South West supports emerging writers, directors and producers based in the region.
 We have two pots of funding available for short film production and feature film treatment development.
 You can find out more about BFI NETWORK short film funding here.

 No, BFI NETWORK only funds scripted fiction work.
 Our partners BFI Doc Society provide funding and development opportunities for documentary filmmakers.

 Firstly we’d recommend reading the BFI guidelines here as they give valuable insight into who can apply, what we’re looking for, and how to put together an application.
 Please note that BFI NETWORK funding is highly competitive and filmmakers are expected to already have a solid background in creating moving-image work or experience in similar disciplines such as theatre.
 We’re looking for talented storytellers and unique, achievable ideas.
 For more info on what makes a great application check out this blog post from our Talent Executive here.

 The BFI have also put together a handy FAQs page here.